7 Ways Thanksgiving Dinner Is Like Genealogy Research

 Both Thanksgiving and genealogy make you feel grateful – for the delicious meal and rich heritage.
 They remind us to cherish the present and the past.
 I have fond memories of my grandparents visiting for Thanksgiving.
 Like the year we didn’t have room in the fridge for the turkey.
 It was cold enough outside, so it stayed in the trunk of my grandfather’s Buick until we cooked it.

 I love doing genealogy.
 It’s my passion and if you’re reading this, it’s probably yours too.
-But it’s the people who are in our lives now that really matter, making new memories.
+But it’s the people who are in our lives now that matter, making new memories.
 This is what ties us all together…family and stories.
 A celebration.

 Genealogy tip: Time is precious, so enjoy Thanksgiving with your loved ones and remember to pass along the stories and traditions to the next generation.